Buying Out the Floor

 Because SOFR is below the loan floor, you’re stuck paying 3.00%, or 1.00% more than you would if there wasn’t an imbedded floor.
 This is where the separate floor contract comes into play.
 Because the strike was set to match the loan floor, it negates its impact completely and allows the loan to function as if there wasn’t an embedded floor on the loan to begin with, bringing the net rate back down to floating at 2.00%.
 It now feels like you have no floor at all!

 Many clients consider the breakeven point.
-Looking at the 3 year 3.00% floor, if SOFR averages 2.69% or lower over the next 3 years, the floor will have more than paid for itself.
-Alternatively, the floor will have also paid for itself if SOFR averages just 1.92% in the final year.
+For illustrative purposes, if a 3 year floor for $25mm at 3.00% costs $300k, in order for the floor to pay for itself, SOFR would need to average 2.60% or lower over 3 years to pay for itself.
+Alternatively, the floor will have also paid for itself if SOFR averages just 1.80% in the final year.

 Simply buying out the floor negates its potential impact entirely but what if the upfront premium is too cost prohibitive?
 An alternative approach would be to simultaneously sell back a lower strike floor to the bank creating a floor corridor or, as we call it, a “flooridor.”
 The instrument behaves similarly in concept to a cap corridor, just in the opposite direction.
 The idea is to lower the upfront cost by netting the value of the sold strike against the cost of the purchased strike.